WaveSpeedAI/client-python/README.md

-prediction.id           # Unique ID of the prediction prediction.model        # Model ID used for the prediction prediction.status       # Status of the prediction (processing, completed, failed) prediction.outputs      # List of output image URLs prediction.input        # Input parameters used for the prediction prediction.created_at   # Creation timestamp prediction.error        # Error message (if any) prediction.executionTime # Time taken to execute the prediction in milliseconds
+prediction.id           # Unique ID of the prediction prediction.model        # Model ID used for the prediction prediction.status       # Status of the prediction (processing, completed, failed) prediction.input        # Input parameters used for the prediction prediction.outputs      # List of output image URLs prediction.urls.get    # URL to get the prediction status prediction.has_nsfw_contents # List of booleans indicating if each image has NSFW content prediction.created_at   # Creation timestamp prediction.error        # Error message (if any) prediction.executionTime # Time taken to execute the prediction in milliseconds